 A wife might feel that her partner does not care about her needs and neglects her, yet she may be reliving the pattern of not meeting her own needs and then accusing others for not considering her needs.
 Making others responsible for meeting her needs prevents her from expressing them.
 The more we attribute our feelings to others, the more we do not take responsibility for the part we play.

 Defensive relational patterns occur when trying to ward off these feeling or putting them onto our partners.
 All of a sudden, the partner is projected to be the rejecting spouse, and acts accordingly.
 Often, the more we accuse others for things, the more we are projecting disowned aspects of ourselves onto them.
 In this example, the husband can be projected as rejecting, while the wife disowns her fear of rejection.
 The more we repress our feelings, the more they play out in our relationships, by attributing the problems in others, rather than addressing the feelings deep within ourselves.

-At our relationship counselling services, overcome relationship patterns caused by discharging unwanted feelings onto others, who become affected by them.
+At our Melbourne relationship counselling overcomes relationship patterns caused by discharging unwanted feelings onto others, who become affected by them.
 These feelings are so intolerable that you can lose grip of seeing yourself and your partner when defending against these feelings.
 Many do not see the impact of their behavior and the destruction it causes, by not sorting out these feelings.

 John Gottman described criticism, blame, defensive reactions and contempt as harsh ways of communicating that destroy relationships.
 These defensive patterns protect against underlying feelings, yet they create barriers to understanding each other.
 It is the way that couples deal with each other’s emotions that builds a strong foundation or not.
 Being heard for how one feels when expressing one’s 'self'’ is imperative for a strong relationship.